SherineAwad/Ribofilio/README.md

 ## Pipeline

-To run our pipeline on either our data in data directory or your own data, use:
+For the sake of repoducibility of our results, to run our pipeline on our data in data directory use:

      snakemake --cores --use-conda

+This require snakemake and conda installed in your system.